margaretmf/margaretmf.github.io/resume.md

 * Reviewed all work from 11th grade Credo project and compared where my beliefs were in 11th grade from where they are now
 * Picked up trash as a citizen across neighborhoods in Norfolk, Charlottesville, and Richmond
 * Drove through 12 states in the United States of America and learned about the highway system, gas stations, the hotel industry, nature, music, and American citizens
-* Compose 2 songs on the piano - one, "A New Day", inspired by "What A Wonderful World" and other African American musicians, the other, "Being Like the Lone Birds" and the beauty of "flying solo and flying freely"
+* Composed 2 songs on the piano - one, "A New Day", inspired by "What A Wonderful World" and other African American musicians, the other, "Being Like the Lone Birds" and the beauty of "flying solo and flying freely"
-* Develop a dream album or list of songs to compose if anything were possible
+* Developed a dream album or list of songs to compose if anything were possible
-* Work on four series of photos - "Light in the Darkness", "American Flags", "Leaves", and "Engineering Scenery"
+* Worked on four series of photos - "Light in the Darkness", "American Flags", "Leaves", and "Engineering Scenery"
-* Research themes in books and document them on Github
+* Researched themes in books and document them on Github
-* Write poetry to explore observations, thoughts, and feelings
+* Wrote poetry to explore observations, thoughts, and feelings

 Children's Book Analyst
 * [Read 14 children's books, analyze the 14 books, and create outlines to guide how to critically think about them to explore a teaching career.](https://margaretmf.github.io/teaching)
 * Developed an interest in how filmmakers turn children's books into films

 Innovator
-* Write down 5 images and 5 sounds that inspire new channels of thinking every day
+* Wrote down 5 images and 5 sounds that inspire new channels of thinking every day

 <br>

 ### EVERFI
 Data Analyst | April 2016 - January 2019
-* Own data-driven white paper writing, educational impact evaluation management framework development, exploratory data analysis, initial product requirements discussion, project tracking, and cross-functional teamwork
+* Owned data-driven white paper writing, educational impact evaluation management framework development, exploratory data analysis, initial product requirements discussion, project tracking, and cross-functional teamwork
-* Write two-three white papers per year covering trends in digital education and insights from survey analysis to support partner education and company-wide thought leadership ([digital literacy white paper](https://github.com/margaretmf/margaretmf.github.io/blob/master/WatchWhereYouStep_StudentsAttitudesTowardsDigitalFootprints.pdf), [impact report paper](https://github.com/margaretmf/margaretmf.github.io/blob/master/DigitalToolsforSocialandEmotionalLearningInstruction.pdf), [paper on K12 students' sense of belonging](https://github.com/margaretmf/margaretmf.github.io/blob/master/TheImportanceofBelonging_ANationwideLookAtStudentsSenseofBelonging.pdf))
+* Wrote two-three white papers per year covering trends in digital education and insights from survey analysis to support partner education and company-wide thought leadership ([digital literacy white paper](https://github.com/margaretmf/margaretmf.github.io/blob/master/WatchWhereYouStep_StudentsAttitudesTowardsDigitalFootprints.pdf), [impact report paper](https://github.com/margaretmf/margaretmf.github.io/blob/master/DigitalToolsforSocialandEmotionalLearningInstruction.pdf), [paper on K12 students' sense of belonging](https://github.com/margaretmf/margaretmf.github.io/blob/master/TheImportanceofBelonging_ANationwideLookAtStudentsSenseofBelonging.pdf))
-* Develop a technical framework to streamline the process of reporting 2,000 survey and assessment data points
+* Developed a technical framework to streamline the process of reporting 2,000 survey and assessment data points
-* Develop and present eight product KPIs to develop standards around measuring the success of product initiatives
+* Developed and presented eight product KPIs to develop standards around measuring the success of product initiatives
-* Cluster survey and assessment data, and perform principal component analysis on assessments to support efficacy research
+* Clustered survey and assessment data, and perform principal component analysis on assessments to support efficacy research
-* Gather and synthesize information from sales and support teams to develop research services solutions proposals
+* Gathered and synthesized information from sales and support teams to develop research services solutions proposals
-* Partner with product stakeholders and software engineers to support generating initial platform vision and requirements
+* Partnered with product stakeholders and software engineers to support generating initial platform vision and requirements
-* Deliver knowledge management documents to support teamwork and deliver epics, user stories, feature specification documents, and acceptance criteria to articulate platform and dashboard requirements
+* Delivered knowledge management documents to support teamwork and deliver epics, user stories, feature specification documents, and acceptance criteria to articulate platform and dashboard requirements
-* Track tasks, projects, processes, and roadmaps using Jira, agile sprints, and story prints to influence personal commitments (completed [online training on Jira usage best practices](https://training.atlassian.com/course/learn-jira-basics-cloud))
+* Tracked tasks, projects, processes, and roadmaps using Jira, agile sprints, and story prints to influence personal commitments (completed [online training on Jira usage best practices](https://training.atlassian.com/course/learn-jira-basics-cloud))
-* Participate in three weekly team manager-led scrum meetings to share goals, obstacles, and retrospectives
+* Participated in three weekly team manager-led scrum meetings to share goals, obstacles, and retrospectives
-* Collaborate with a database expert in India to deliver data requests to internal stakeholders and work with engineers to help maintain data integrity in database
+* Collaborated with a database expert in India to deliver data requests to internal stakeholders and work with engineers to help maintain data integrity in database

 ### Breastfeeding Center for Greater Washington
 Systems Researcher | January 2019 - May 2019